AggieSportsAnalytics/FantasyChatbot/README.md

 # 💻 Code

-We sourced Football data from an open-source <a href="https://www.kaggle.com/datasets/jpmiller/nfl-competition-data" target="_blank">Kaggle dataset</a> with robust data covering the past five seasons, including the most recent reason in 2023.
+To obtain Football data, we use a maintained open-source <a href="https://www.kaggle.com/datasets/jpmiller/nfl-competition-data" target="_blank">Kaggle dataset</a> with robust data covering the past five seasons, including the most recent reason in 2023.

-This dataset was quite detailed and needed to filtered to only contain relevant information for our algorithm.
+This dataset is quite detailed and needs some processing to only contain relevant information for our algorithm.

 ```py
  # Loop through each week